PrestigeDevop/DNA-platform/README.md

 # screenshots for the client apps:

-the Client's GUI BCL boostrap logo using electron.net
+The Client's GUI BCL bootstrap logo using electron.net

 ![splash](https://github.com/user-attachments/assets/a8910511-3eed-4960-a697-11852f9d135f)